masc-ucsc/docs/docs/pyrope/03-bundle.md

 ```

 Pyrope tries to be compatible with synthesizable Verilog.
 In Verilog, when an
-out of bounds access is performed in a packed array (unpacked arrays are not
+out of bounds, access is performed in a packed array (unpacked arrays are not
 synthesizable), or an index has unknown bits (`?`), a runtime warning can be
 generated and the result is an unknown (`0sb?`).
 Notice that this is a
 pessimistic assumption because maybe all the entries have the same value when
 the index has unknowns.

-The Pyrope compile will trigger compile errors for out of bound access.
+The Pyrope compile will trigger compile errors for out-of-bound access.
 It is not
 possible to create an array index that may perform an out of bounds access.

 ```